bdesollar/MLProject/README.md

       4) `source venv/bin/activate`
 3) After that you will need to run `pip install notebook` in the terminal
 4) Following that, run `pip install -r requirements.txt` in the terminal
+5) The files of data to use for training and testing can be found [here](https://www.kaggle.com/competitions/used-car-price-regression-aiml-2022/data) for used car reg (regresssion) and [here](https://www.kaggle.com/competitions/used-cars-type-classification/data) for used car clas (classification)
+   1) Put them in teh directory you have Used_Car_Reg in as well as in Used_Car_Clas
-5) Then run `jupyter notebook` to launch the jupiter notebook and be able to test out the learners
+6) Then run `jupyter notebook` to launch the jupiter notebook and be able to test out the learners

 ## How to use

 ---

 To use this you will just need to run all cells in the Jupyter Notebook.
 Click on the project type you want to test and the run all cells in the *.ipynb file.
-The last cell will print the results to a csv file and uploaded to kaggle.
+The last cell will print the results to a csv file and that were uploaded to kaggle for comparison.

 ## Credits